Maidstone Lake Mirror – Winter 2022 Edition

 Safety Matters! – Automated External Defibrillator (AED).
 Maidstone Lake has 2 AED’s that are presently mounted and ready for service – one on the East Side and the other on the West Side.
 The locations are 4488 Maidstone Lake Road on the East, and 37 Private West 2 on the West.
-There is signage showing you to where they are located on the property and there will be further signage along the lake road to indicate their location.
-Thankfully – we have not had to use them – but they are ready to serve.
+There is signage showing you where they are located on the property and there will be further signage along the lake road to indicate their location.

-Rubbish & Recycling: Just a reminder – Recycling is every week FOR the SUMMER.
+Just a reminder – Recycling is every other week in the winter months.
 Rubbish & Recycling is picked up on Mondays unless Monday is a holiday – then it is Wednesday.
 Please put your trash in containers that animals cannot get into!